floydwch/the-most-influential-developers-on-github/README.md

 *Under Construction*

-There are many developers on github, following influential developers is highly beneficial since they spread useful repositories and others.
+There are many developers on github, following influential developers is highly beneficial since they usually spread promising repositories.
 This survey employed the well-known PageRank algorithm, the data of watching events from the [GitHub Archive](http://www.githubarchive.org/) and users' connections from Github API to mine the most influential developers on Github.

 #Disclaimer